topherhunt/reassembling-the-line/README.md

 Assumes you're familiar with and set up with Git, Heroku CLI, Elixir, and Amazon S3.
 See also the official guide: https://hexdocs.pm/phoenix/heroku.html

   * Clone this repository to your local machine
   * `heroku create rtl-demo1 --buildpack "https://github.com/HashNuke/heroku-buildpack-elixir.git"`
   * `heroku buildpacks:add -a rtl-demo1 https://github.com/gjaldon/heroku-buildpack-phoenix-static.git`
   * `heroku addons:create -a rtl-demo1 heroku-postgresql:hobby-dev`
+  * `heroku addons:create -a rtl-demo1 rollbar:free`
+  * Create an Amazon S3 bucket to hold files for this app:
+    * Ensure public access is NOT blocked (ie. uncheck the default "Block public access..." settings).
-* Create an Amazon S3 bucket to hold files for this app.
-The AWS credentials you provide in the next step must have full R/W access to this bucket.
+    * The AWS credentials you give to Heroku must have full R/W access to this bucket.
     * In the S3 bucket's Permissions page -> "CORS configuration" tab, enter the following CORS policy to support direct file uploads (part of the webcam recording feature), specifying your site's domain in the `AllowedOrigin` field.

   ```
   <?xml version="1.0" encoding="UTF-8"?>
   <CORSConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/">